 The Great Falls were booming this past week after heavy rain.

-In 1778, they inspired Alexander Hamilton (statue in photo) to see something to power American industry.
-Paterson, New Jersey became the site for the new nation’s first planned industrial city, a “national manufactory.”
+In 1778, they inspired Alexander Hamilton (statue in photo) to see something that could power American industry.
+Paterson, New Jersey became the site for the new nation’s first planned industrial city - a “national manufactory.”

 They are also the falls that appear in William Carlos Williams' poetry.